-Furthermore, God who sees the future is routinely giving us opportunities to plant the seed for the fruit He knows we will need in the future.
-For example, “something tells you” (1) (i.e., the Holy Spirit (1)) that you should go and speak a word of encouragement to someone, give something to someone in their time of need, pray for someone for their healing, give of your finances, etc. Realize, every seed yields after its own kind (Genesis 1:11,12); therefore, God will ask you to sow by faith what you will be needing in the future.
-Again, we often do not realize at the time that God is giving us an opportunity to meet our future needs in the present.
-If we pass on these opportunities then we find ourselves in need of a miracle when the need arrives.
+Furthermore, God, who sees the future, is routinely giving us opportunities to plant the seed for the fruit He knows we will need in the future.
+For example, “something tells you” (1) (i.e., the Holy Spirit (1)) that you should go and speak a word of encouragement to someone, give something to someone in their time of need, pray for someone for their healing, give of your finances, etc. Realize, every seed yields after its own kind (Genesis 1:11,12); therefore, God will ask you to sow by faith what you will need in the future.
+Again, we often do not realize that God allows us to meet our future needs in the present.
+If we pass on these opportunities, then we find ourselves in need of a miracle, instead of harvesting deliverance fruits, when the need arrives.
 Fortunately, our God is the Lord of the Breakthrough!

-Back to the Garden of Eden, recall when Adam and Eve rebelled against God which lead to the fall of mankind (1).
+Back to the Garden of Eden, recall when Adam and Eve rebelled against God, which leads to the fall of humanity (1).
 What was God’s solution to this seemingly insurmountable problem?
 I am glad you asked!
 God promised a seed that would grow to become Jesus the Savior of the World!
-Jesus would then be the seed that when planted in the soil of our spiritual hearts would transform us into His image collectively forming the Body of Christ!
+Jesus would then be the seed that would transform us into His image, collectively forming the Body of Christ when planted in the soil of our spiritual hearts!

 And I will put enmity Between you and the woman, And between your seed and her seed; He shall bruise you on the head, And you shall bruise him on the heel.”
 (Genesis 3:15 NASB)